UWC2-PYTHON/ProgrammingInPython/source/modules/ContextManagers.rst

     finally:
         file_handle.close()

-And that is getting pretty ugly, and hard to get right.
+And that is getting pretty ugly, and hard to get right, and just plain repetitive!

 Handling General Resources
 --------------------------

 Leaving an open file handle laying around is bad enough.
 What if the resource is a network connection, or a database cursor?

 Starting in version 2.5, Python provides a structure for reducing the repetition needed to handle resources like this.

 **Context Managers**

 You can encapsulate the setup, error handling, and teardown of resources in a few simple steps.
 The key is to use the ``with`` statement.

-``with`` a little help
+``with`` a Little Help
 ----------------------

-Since the introduction of the ``with`` statement in `pep343 <https://www.python.org/dev/peps/pep-0343/>`_, the above seven lines of defensive code have been replaced with this simple form:
+Since the introduction of the ``with`` statement in `PEP 343 <https://www.python.org/dev/peps/pep-0343/>`_, the above seven lines of defensive code have been replaced with this simple form:

 .. code-block:: python

-    with open('filename', 'r') as file_handle:
+    with open("filename", "r") as file_handle:
         file_content = file_handle.read()
     # do something with file_content

 The ``open`` builtin is defined as a *context manager*.

 The resource it returns (``file_handle``) is automatically and reliably closed when the code block ends.

 At this point in Python history, many functions you might expect to behave this way do:

 * ``open`` works as a context manager.
-* network connections via ``socket`` do as well.
+* Network connections via ``socket`` do as well.
-* most implementations of database wrappers can open connections or cursors as context managers.
+* Most implementations of database wrappers can open connections or cursors as context managers.
-* ...

-* But what if you are working with a library that doesn't support this (``urllib``)?
+But what if you are working with a library that doesn't support this, such as ``urllib``?

 Close It Automatically
 ----------------------